 The History of the Pancake - A Fun Guide

 Great news everyone!
 It’s Pancake Day tomorrow!
 (That is, if you’re reading this on February 28th 2022, when this article was published.
-If you’re reading this on any other day, then likelihood is it’s probably not Pancake Day tomorrow.
-Well it might be - you’ve got a 1 in 365 chance.
+If you’re reading this on any other day, then the likelihood is it’s probably not Pancake Day tomorrow.
+Well, it might be - you’ve got a 1 in 365 chance.
 So odds aren’t looking high for you.
 Maybe just have some pancakes anyway?)
 So we thought we’d celebrate by taking a look back at the history of the pancake.

 Let’s try that again, but imagine it being said in a big, dramatic, film-trailer-man style voice:

 Pancake Day started as Shrove Tuesday.
 Shrove Tuesday normally falls on the day before the start of Lent.
 Lent is a 40-day period running up to Easter where Christians would traditionally fast, eat sparingly, and avoid celebratory festivities.
 On Shrove Tuesday, Christians would prepare for their fasting by using up any foods that they might be tempted by over the next 40 days.

 This would include a lot of sugar, and fats like butter and eggs.
 The best way to use all of these products in one go?
 Pancakes of course!